-“A masterstroke in the dystopian revival, The Age of the Child is visionary, relevant, and unnervingly plausible.
-Kristen Tsetsi can write.” – Brian Felsen, founder of BookBaby
+“A masterstroke in the dystopian revival, The Age of the Child is visionary, relevant, and unnervingly plausible.” – Brian Felsen, founder of BookBaby

-“As I read The Age of the Child, I kept wondering whether author Kristen Tsetsi might have been channeling George Orwell on LSD. … Tsetsi tells a story that is no longer that improbable and that will keep you reading and wondering late into the night.” – James C. Moore, MSNBC commentator and co-author of New York Times best seller Bush’s Brain: How Karl Rove Made George W. Bush Presidential
+“As I read The Age of the Child, I kept wondering whether author Kristen Tsetsi might have been channeling George Orwell on LSD. … Tsetsi tells an engaging and unsettling story that is no longer that improbable and that will keep you reading and wondering late into the night.” – James C. Moore, co-author of New York Times best seller Bush’s Brain: How Karl Rove Made George W. Bush Presidential

 It’s the worst time in the nation’s history of reproductive legislation for someone like Katherine, who doesn’t want a child, to learn she’s pregnant.
 The ratification of the pro-creation Citizen Amendment has not only criminalized the birth control that would have prevented Katherine’s accidental pregnancy, but abortion and most miscarriages are illegal, too.